 As expected, the drying rate of the Citrus peels was increased with increasing drying air temperatures as shown in Fig. 3.
 CP has a natural wax coat on their surfaces, which prevents most of the migration of moisture from the inside into the drying air.
-Faster evaporation rates were observed at higher temperatures due to the melting of the natural wax on the skin, thus, the drying time needed to reach specified moisture content was decreased.
+Faster evaporation rates were observed at higher temperatures due to the rapidly melting of the natural wax on the skin, thus, the drying time needed to reached specified moisture content was decreased.
 Also, the drying rate at the beginning of drying time was higher than that at the entre drying period.
 This was attributed to the fact that the product, which had high moisture content, dried faster than that of low moisture content at the same drying conditions.
 The average values of drying rates of mandarin peels were 5.5, 7.6, 9.6 and 12.7%/h with drying temperatures of 40, 50, 60 and 70°C, respectively.
 While, the average values of drying rates of orange peels were 7.9, 9.9, 13.3 and 15.9%/h with the same drying air temperature maintained above.
-This may be because when the temperature is increased, some water molecules are activated to energy levels that allow them to break away from their sorption sites, thus decreasing the final or equilibrium moisture content (Kouhila et al., 2002).
 The reduction of drying time with increasing drying air temperature is desired in practice, because capacity of a dryer will be increased and allow for a considerable reduction of drying costs.
-While it has been documented that air temperatures above this range cause degradation of heat sensitive properties, air temperatures falling below this range will be unsuccessful in dehydrating herbs in time before spoilage occurs.
+While it has been documented that air temperatures above this range cause degradation of heat sensitive properties, air temperatures falling below this range will be unsuccessful in dehydrating herbs in time before spoilage occurs, Doymaz (2006).

-Fig. 3: Effect of drying temperatures on the drying rates of mandarin and orange peels.
+rig.
+5: Effect of drying temperatures on the drying rates of mandarin and orange peer

-3. The Moisture ratios (MR) and required time (t) for drying citrus peels:
+3. The Moisture ratio and required time to drying citrus peels:

-Effect of drying air temperatures on the moisture ratios of mandarin and orange peels was evacuated.
-The results showed that, the simple exponential equation satisfactorily described the drying behavior of CP as indicated by the higher correlation coefficients as shown in Fig. 4.
+The experimental moisture ratio was obtained by using the exponential model for the hot air drying process by using Axial program as described by Doymaz (2006).
+The results showed that, the simple exponential equation satisfactorily described the drying behavior of CP as indicated by the higher coefficient of determination as shown in Fig. 4.
 The moisture ratios of citrus peels were decreased with increasing drying air temperatures and extended drying time and the values of moisture ratios of mandarin peels was higher than that of the orange peels.
-The rate of evaporation tends to fall as the moisture content decreases and the drying curve decays exponentially towards the final moisture content.
-Similar results have been reported in the literature for various fruits and vegetables such as Sacilik et al., (2005) for organic tomato, Doymaz (2006) for tomato and Sharma et al., (2005) for onion slices.
 The time required for drying CP to the recommended moisture for storage and the final moisture content was considerably decreased with the increase in the drying air temperature as tabulated in Table 1.
-Similar results have been reported by Tanko et al., (2005).
-Also, Muller and Heindl (2006) reported that, by increasing air temperature, drying time decreased exponentially.
-It is also obviously that the final moisture content decreases with increasing of the drying air temperature (Kaya et al., 2007) as well the time needed to reach this final moisture level was decreased.
+Also, Muller and Heindl, (2006) reported that, by increasing air temperature, drying time decreased exponentially.
+The final moisture content of mandarin peels was 6.5, 5.1, 4.2 and 2.5%, at drying air temperature of 40, 50, 60 and 70°C, respectively, while, for orange peels, the final moisture content was 5.2, 4.5, 3.2, and 1.8%, at the same drying temperatures maintained above.
+The final moisture content decreases with increasing of the drying air temperature as well as the time needed to reach this final moisture level was decreased as reported by Kaya et al., (2007).
+This may be because when the temperature is increased, some water molecules are activated to energy levels that allow them to break away from their sorption sites, thus decreasing the final moisture content (Kouhila et al.,